Skip to main content

 Teaching

 This residency program places an emphasis on developing the resident as a clinical educator with advanced training available in academia; therefore, residents will have many opportunities to develop their teaching and presentation skills.
 Residents are appointed to an adjunct instructor with the University of Iowa College of Pharmacy, with access to informational, clinical, professional, and educational resources provided to all preceptors.
-All residents are required to do an academic learning experience which focuses on clinical precepting.
-Residents are required to participate in the Pharmacy Educator Preparation Program for Residents and Fellows (PEPPR) in conjunction with the University of Iowa College of Pharmacy.
+All residents are required to do an academic preceptorship learning experience which focuses on clinical precepting.
+Residents have the opportunity to participate in the Pharmacy Educator Preparation Program for Residents and Fellows (PEPPR) in conjunction with the University of Iowa College of Pharmacy.
+This is optional if residents did a teaching certificate program in the PGY1 year and mandatory if they had not completed a prior teaching certificate program.
 At the end of the year, residents who satisfy program requirements will receive a certificate of participation and will have a completed teaching portfolio of activities from the year.

 Resident Teaching Opportunities Include: